-- To attend a junior meeting focusing on requirements for graduation and educational planning for 12th grade. - 2.
+- 1. To receive information on requirements for graduation and educational planning for 12th grade. - 2.
 To update their profile on Naviance/Family Connection and have an opportunity to research careers, majors, and colleges through their focus program foundation class. - 3.
 An opportunity to complete a Job Shadow or Informational Interview in a career field of interest. - 4.
 The opportunity to attend a college event with representatives from public, private and community colleges will provide information and answer questions related to admission and financial aid. - 5.
-Have the opportunity to take the PSAT (standardized test) in October and the SAT or ACT their junior year. - 6.
+Have the opportunity to take the PSAT (standardized test) in October and the ACT their junior year. - 6.
 To create a resume. - 7.
-To receive counseling as needed with academic, personal/social and career related concerns. - 8.
-The opportunity to attend Junior Workshops to find information on post-secondary planning; for colleges, financial aid and college campus tours.
+To receive counseling as needed with academic, personal/social and career related concerns.

+8. The opportunity to attend Junior Workshops to find information on post-secondary planning; for colleges, financial aid and college campus tours.